optimizely/nuclear-js/docs/src/docs/03-creating-stores.md

 It's actually quite simple: **composition**.

-Nuclear allows you to combine data from stores in a non-destructive manner, check it out:
+NuclearJS allows you to combine data from stores in a non-destructive manner, check it out:

 ```javascript
 reactor.evaluate([